-Southbridge Chairmen Scholarship The scholarship was established by Martin '78 and Shelly Power, in recognition of three business and civic leaders from Southbridge who each served as chair of the Nichols College Board of Trustees: Al DiGregorio, Dick Hardy, and John Dirlam.
-It is awarded to a new or returning student who is a resident of Southbridge, Massachusetts, intends to graduate from Nichols College, participates in the campus community, and demonstrates leadership potential.
-The scholarship is renewable for subsequent years provided the recipient continues to meet the criteria and remain in good standing.
-John R. Suleski Jr. Memorial Scholarship This scholarship is awarded to a high school senior from either Tourtellotte High School or Woodstock Academy.
+Southbridge Chairmen Scholarship, established by Martin '78 and Shelly Power, in recognition of three business and civic leaders from Southbridge who each served as chair of the Nichols College Board of Trustees, is awarded to a new or returning student who is a resident of Southbridge, Massachusetts, intends to graduate from Nichols College, participates in the campus community, and demonstrates leadership potential.

+John R. Suleski Jr. Memorial Scholarship is awarded to a high school senior from either Tourtellotte High School or Woodstock Academy.
 If funding allows, the award may be renewed yearly for up to three years, providing that the recipient makes satisfactory progress toward graduation and maintains a C average (2.0).
-If at any time the holder of the scholarship falls below a 2.0 average, a new, incoming first-year student shall be selected to receive the John R. Suleski Jr. Memorial Scholarship.

-President Debra Townsley Endowed Scholarship Named for a former president of Nichols College, this scholarship is awarded to a returning female sophomore with financial need and academic promise.
+President Debra Townsley Endowed Scholarship, created by and named for a former president of Nichols College, is awarded to a returning female sophomore with financial need and academic promise.
 Scholarship recipients are selected by committee based on leadership potential, commitment to the College, and the desire to complete a bachelor's degree at Nichols College.
-The scholarship is renewable for the recipient's junior and senior years, contingent upon academic progress and community involvement.

-Daniel L. Van Leuvan Memorial Scholarship Named for an emeritus professor of psychology and education at Nichols College and the first director of continuing education, this scholarship supports a rising junior or senior majoring in psychology, history or English.
-The award will be based on financial need, academic achievement, and overall contribution to the Nichols community.
+Daniel L. Van Leuvan Memorial Scholarship, named for an emeritus professor of psychology and education at Nichols College and the first director of continuing education, supports a rising junior or senior majoring in psychology, history or English.
+The award is based on financial need, academic achievement, and overall contribution to the Nichols community.

-Robert J. Vaudreuil '77 Endowed Scholarship This scholarship is awarded to a new or returning student who demonstrates financial need.
-Preference is given to a first generation college student.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+Robert J. Vaudreuil '77 Endowed Scholarship is awarded to a new or returning student who demonstrates financial need.
+Preference is given to a first-generation college student.

-James D. Wagner '59 Endowed Scholarship This scholarship is awarded to a male student who has been professionally diagnosed and documented with dyslexia, demonstrates financial need, and has intention to complete a bachelor's degree from Nichols College.
-The scholarship is renewable throughout the student's undergraduate education at Nichols College.
+James D. Wagner '59 Endowed Scholarship is awarded to a male student who has been professionally diagnosed and documented with dyslexia, demonstrates financial need, and has intention to complete a bachelor's degree from Nichols College.

-Wenk Scholarship Established by Norman Wenk '42, this scholarship is given to a resident of Mattituck, N.Y., who attends Nichols College.
+Wenk Scholarship, established by Norman Wenk '42, is given to a resident of Mattituck, N.Y., who attends Nichols College.

-Tammy Cardillo Wolf '94 Endowed Scholarship This scholarship is awarded to a female student, rising sophomore, junior or senior, who has a GPA of 2.5 or above, demonstrates financial need, is committed to earning a bachelor's degree from Nichols, and is actively involved with the Institute for Women's Leadership.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+Tammy Cardillo Wolf '94 Endowed Scholarship, created by a Nichols College trustee, is awarded to a female student, rising sophomore, junior or senior, who has a GPA of 2.5 or above, demonstrates financial need, is committed to earning a bachelor's degree from Nichols, and is actively involved with the Institute for Women's Leadership.

-Deb and Paul Zimmerman Endowed Scholarship This scholarship is awarded to a U.S. citizen who demonstrates financial need, i.e., eligible to receive a federal Pell Grant in the first year of college.
-The candidate must be enrolled full-time in a bachelor's degree program at Nichols, as well as be involved in community activities and maintain at least a 2.5 GPA.
+Deb and Paul Zimmerman Endowed Scholarship is awarded to a U.S. citizen who demonstrates financial need, i.e., eligible to receive a federal Pell Grant in the first year of college.
+The candidate must be enrolled full time in a bachelor's degree program at Nichols, as well as be involved in community activities and maintain at least a 2.5 GPA.
 In addition, the candidate must submit a letter of recommendation from a teacher or other professional.
 In the spirit of continuing the tradition of generosity, the donor asks that the recipients be willing to contribute to a scholarship fund at a later date to give future students the same opportunity.
-The scholarship is renewable for up to three years.